 a) What do they look like?

 True to their name, these lesions have an opaque, chalky-white appearance.
-They're usually lighter in color than the unaffected enamel that surrounds them.
+The affected area has a lighter color than the normal tooth enamel that surrounds them.

 b) Where do they form?

-Since they're caused by the decay process, you can expect to find them in those areas where dental plaque has been allowed to accumulate.
+Since they're caused by the decay process, you can expect to find white spot lesions in those areas where dental plaque has been allowed to accumulate.
 As examples:

 - It's very common to see them form right at a tooth's gum line, a location people often miss when brushing.
 (See picture above.)

-- And since braces can be hard to clean, they sometimes form next to where a person's orthodontic brackets have been bonded to their teeth.
-(See picture below.)
+- Since dental braces can be hard to clean around, they sometimes form next to where a person's orthodontic brackets have been bonded to their teeth.
+(See picture, as well as more discussion about white-spot risks with braces, below.)

-c) What causes the white spots to form?
+c) What causes white spot lesions to form?